aloussase/aloussase/README.md

 ## Hi there 👋

-I'm a software engineer at Thoughtworks, based in Cuenca, Ecuador.
+I'm a software engineer at Thoughtworks, based in Ecuador.

 I crunch Jira tickets during the day.